StephenDini/Mortality_Predictor/README.md

 ![Classification report](https://github.com/StephenDini/Mortality_Predictor/blob/main/pictures/bagging_classification_report.png)

-### Interactive Website
+## Interactive Website

 The mockup for the site was created using paint and gives the overall flow of the site for us to follow.
 The inspiration for the mockup was taken from the belly button module.
 The website will consist of one main landing page and various other pages for chats and maps.
 The landing page will layout the information about the project and a blurb the team behind the project.
-The website is hosted on github pages utilizing [Bootstrap](https://getbootstrap.com/) and Javascript.
+The website is hosted on GitHub pages utilizing [Bootstrap](https://getbootstrap.com/) and Javascript.
 With the data cleaned, we decided to use an interactive map to showcase the results.
 Different approaches have been combed through based on the various Modules that were used during this course.
 These include WeatherPy and Mapping Earthquakes.